École Socrates-Démosthène: Socrates IV, St-Hubert

+Socrates V, Laval

 In 1990, the H.C.M. bought a new building to serve to the students of the Laval community.
 This building consists of 23 classrooms, a gym, a library, and some administrative offices.
 Even though it is the smallest building in all the H.C.G.M (besides its annex bought in 2002 to attend a daycare and the kindergarten groups of the 5th campus) it has the largest number of students, consisting of about 500 students.